 Just how big is the outdoor industry?
-In 2016, the outdoor recreation economy represented $412 billion and 2.2 percent of the U.S. gross domestic product (GDP).
-In terms of employment, that’s 4.5 million U.S. jobs filled by people working in outdoor rec.
+In 2016, the outdoor recreation economy represented $412 billion, 2.2 percent of the U.S. gross domestic product and 4.5 million jobs.
 It’s a big economy — and it’s getting bigger.

 On Thursday, Sept.
 20, the U.S. Department of Commerce’s Bureau of Economic Analysis (BEA) published updated statistics showing how various industries are involved in outdoor recreation — retail trade, recreation, manufacturing — and how each segment contributes to GDP.